-Counseling services are offered by Leanne Reed, LPC, CADC I. Her office is located on the 2nd floor, in Room 236 on the Wilsonville campus.
+Confidential, free counseling services are offered by Leanne Reed, LPC, CADC I to students attending the Wilsonville Campus.
 Counseling can help with a variety of personal, educational, and family issues.
 Crisis counseling is also available.
-Sessions are private and confidential.
-Depending on a student's presenting concerns and the resources available, ongoing counseling is available free of charge to students enrolled in six or more on-campus credits.
+Ongoing counseling is available free of charge to students enrolled in six or more on-campus credits.
 Sometimes students are referred to services off-campus to better address their needs.
 Leanne is also available to consult with faculty, staff, and students who want advice on how to help students with problems.

 To Schedule an Appointment:

 - Call the Integrated Student Health Center at 541-885-1800.
 They are available M-F 8 am- 5 pm and can schedule you immediately over the phone.

 - Stop by Leanne's office (#435).
 If the door is open, she can meet with you to set up an appointment

 - Prior to your first appointment, log into the health portal in My.OIT and complete the forms and questionnaire there.

 - The first appointment is opportunity to talk about the nature of your problem along with background information that may be relevant.
 It is also a good time to ask any questions you may have about counseling

 - Services are offered free of charge to students taking at least 6 credit hours.